The Yokai Learning Environment: Tracking Beliefs Over Space and Time: Fast, Scalable, and Parallel in Graph-based JAX

 \subsection{JAX-based Implementation}

-We carefully engineer our environment to be end-to-end usable on a GPU directly and make it just-in-time compilable using JAX.
+\yokai{} was first explored as a reinforcement learning environment in a preliminary study \citep{yang2024yokai}, which implemented an initial JAX-based environment for a simplified version of the game without early ending.
+They showed that training self-play RL agents in this setting is feasible.
+Informed by this work, we introduce the YLE as a benchmark for ZSC, providing complete game mechanics including early ending, configurable game sizes, new coordination metrics based on early termination, and support for evaluating and comparing modern ZSC algorithms.
+We retain the JAX-native approach and design the environment around graph-based state representations, enabling efficient parallel simulation of the complete game.
+Because early ending makes learning substantially more challenging, our environment interface also differs in several respects to support reliable learning.
+For example, move actions specify absolute grid locations rather than positions relative to other cards, giving each action a consistent spatial meaning across states.
+Implemented in JAX, the environment executes end-to-end on GPUs and is fully compatible with just-in-time compilation.
 This design enables both simulation and learning to occur entirely on the GPU, avoiding costly GPU–CPU communication and significantly improving efficiency.
-As a result, the environment supports training at hundreds of thousands of steps per second on modern hardware, enabling fast experimentation with relatively modest compute resources.
+As a result, the environment supports training at hundreds of thousands of steps per second on modern hardware, enabling fast experimentation with relatively modest compute resources (see \autoref{tab:steps_per_second}).

 This efficiency and scalability stem primarily from how we represent and update the environment’s state using adjacency matrices $A_t$ at each timestep $s_t$.
 In the following, we describe two practical examples of how this is achieved.